 1. Use the sun

 Succulents may be hardy, but they still like plenty of sunshine because they are desert plants.
 Gardeners should always place succulents on a sun porch or in a greenhouse so that the plants get plenty of natural light.
-If growing them indoors, succulents should be placed as close to a large window as possible, and ideally one that faces the direction that the sun rises for maximise exposure.
+If growing them indoors, succulents should be placed as close to a large window as possible, and ideally, one that faces the direction that the sun rises for maximizing exposure.

 2. Take succulents outside